IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 Step 2 is poststratification, whose purpose is to correct for potential deviations of the sample from the population; recall the discussion around Equation (4).
-The idea is straightforward.
-Each draw from the posterior distribution is $$K$$ values for the net promoter score, one for each cell.
-All one has to do is to take a weighted average of these scores where the weights are the counts observed in the population:
+The foundation laid in the previous subsection makes the work here straightforward.
+The idea is as follows.
+Each draw from the posterior distribution consists of $$K$$ values for the net promoter score, one for each cell.
+All one has to do in order to correct for a mismatch in proportions is to take a weighted average of these scores where the weights are the counts observed in the population:

 $$
 s^i_j = \frac{\sum_{k \in I^i_j} N_k \, s_k}{\sum_{k \in I^i_j} N_k}